Two Sides of the Same Coin: Heterophily and Oversmoothing in Graph Convolutional Neural Networks: Model Design

 \section{Model Design}

-Based on our theoretical analysis, we propose two new, simple mechanisms to address both the heterophily and oversmoothing problems: signed messages and degree corrections.
-We integrate these mechanisms, along with a decaying combination of the current and previous node representations~\cite{chen2020simple}, into a robust, generalized GCN model, \method.
-In \S~\ref{section: experiments}, we empirically show its effectiveness in addressing the two closely-related problems.
+Based on our theoretical analysis, we propose two new, simple mechanisms to address both the heterophily and oversmoothing problems: {structure-based edge correction} and {feature-based edge correction}.
+We integrate these mechanisms, along with a decaying combination of the current and previous node representations~\cite{chen2020simple}, into a generalized GCN model, \method, whose effectiveness we show empirically in \S~\ref{section: experiments}.